 Each time a person takes an opioid, the chemicals in its bond to opioid receptors in the brain and nerves, creating that enhanced reward feeling.
 This feeling is usually produced only when the brain recognizes something pleasurable, such as the smell of good food.
 Opioids cause either continual release of this reward feeling or stop the brain from recycling good chemicals (the normal process).

 When a person becomes addicted to this feeling, the brain changes to make a person continually seek this effect.
-To change a pattern of substance abuse, it may be necessary for a person to undergo extensive treatment.
+To change a pattern of substance use, it may be necessary for a person to undergo extensive treatment.

 What Types Of Treatment Are Available For Vicoprofen Addiction?

 Medications may also be utilized to help ease withdrawal symptoms during the detoxification process.
-A person may need medications for any co-occurring disorders, such as mental health disorders or other substance abuse problems.
+A person may need medications for any co-occurring disorders, such as mental health disorders or other substance use problems.
 Counseling at the family, group, or individual levels may also help a person to work through the emotional and mental changes of recovery.
-A treatment plan which works to fully meet all a person’s health needs or issues with substance abuse may include a combination of these methods.
+A treatment plan which works to fully meet all a person’s health needs or issues with substance use may include a combination of these methods.

 Finally, when seeking treatment, there are many things to consider.
 Because treatment may be a lengthy process, it can also be a costly one.
 However, state funding, scholarships, or grants are available for people seeking treatment—a person just needs the proper resources to find this funding.
 In addition, treatment may require the person to travel to an inpatient facility such as a rehabilitation center.